UPPMAX/programming_formalisms/docs/literature/README.md

     .  |.                       |Keep changes small.
     .  |.                       |Share changes frequently.
     .  |.                       |Create, maintain, and use a checklist for saving and sharing changes to the project.
-    .  |.                       |Store each project in a folder that is mirrored off the researcher’s working machine.
+    .  |.                       |Store each project in a folder that is mirrored off the researcher's working machine.
-    .  |.                       |Add a file called CHANGELOG.txt to the project’s docs subfolder.
+    .  |.                       |Add a file called CHANGELOG.txt to the project's docs subfolder.
     .  |.                       |Copy the entire project whenever a significant change has been made.
     .  |.                       |Use a version control system.
     6  |Manuscripts             |Write manuscripts using online tools with rich formatting, change tracking, and reference management.